dwww Home | Manual pages | Find package

 units are always treated as base two values, regardless of capi-

-output control --units, where capital letters mean multiple of
+control --units, where capital letters mean multiple of 1000.)

 ENVIRONMENT VARIABLES

-For example, LVM_VG_NAME can generally be substituted for a required VG
+example, LVM_VG_NAME can generally be substituted for a required VG pa-

 EXAMPLES